 A single cup of asparagus has two-thirds of your daily requirement of Folic Acid.
 A shortfall in Folic Acid is linked to depression so eating asparagus can make you feel happier and generally more positive.

 Stress causes a need for Vitamin C and antioxidants to help repair and protect cells.
 Blueberries are full of both of these making them great stress reducers.

 as well as the added health benefits of calcium, Vitamins B2 and B12.
 Milk also has a good dose of action.
 This is a protein that reduces blood pressure making you feel less stressed.

 When consumed in moderation alcohol can be used to relieve feelings of stress.
 This is because alcohol is a central nervous system depressant.
 It reduces blood pressure and makes you feel more relaxed.
 Caution needs to be taken when using alcohol as a stress reliever, there is a fine line between being calm and being unable to walk!

 1 oyster contains nearly 11mg of Zinc.
 This helps reduce the release of cortisol in our bodies.

 • Camomile Tea

-This is not an exhaustive list but hopefully there are foods on here that you can look to add into your diet to help keep you in complete control of you emotional well being.
-Stress causes problems in everyday life so in a shtf situation a cool head will be needed even more.
+This is not an exhaustive list but hopefully, there are foods on here that you can look to add into your diet to help keep you in complete control of your emotional well-being.
+Stress causes problems in everyday life so in a SHTF situation a cool head will be needed even more.

 Just be careful that you do not have any food allergies before adding any of these into your daily diet.